 Best Types of Lentils for Soup

-- Red Lentils: these are perfect for soup when you use them in combination with something else.
+- Red Lentils: These are perfect for soup when you use them in combination with something else.
 Red lentils cook very quickly and don't hold their shape.
 They break down and turn quite thick.
-I love adding them into soups as a secondary ingredient because they help thicken the soup while not affecting the flavor AND adding protein at the same time.
+I love adding them into soups as a secondary ingredient because they help thicken the soup while not affecting the flavor, AND adding protein at the same time.

-- French Lentils: these are my last choice because of the texture.
-They're kind of on the crunchy side and I find that they don't blend in as much.
+- French Lentils: These are my last choice because of the texture.
+They're kind of on the crunchy side, and I find that they don't blend in as much.
 I'd say that if you want to use French lentils, you'd be better off with a brothy soup (not thick like this one).

-How to Make Moroccan Lentil Soup: 3 Ways
+How to Make Moroccan Lentil Soup (3 Ways)

 Now let's chat soup, specifically how to make it.
 I'm sure you already know how to actually make soup, but I thought it might be helpful to break down the three ways I personally like to make soup.
 You can also use these three methods for making this Moroccan lentil soup:

 If you are planning to meal prep this recipe, I'd recommend storing the portions individually with all the toppings.
-Since you'll be heating it up, the coconut yogurt will melt into the soup, which will actually be so delicious!
+Since you'll be heating it up, the coconut yogurt will melt into the soup, which will actually be so delicious.

 Here are the best meal prep containers for soup:

-- Oven Safe Glass Lock Container Set (this is a great deal and the round ones are perfect for soup)
+- Oven Safe Glass Lock Container Set (this is a great deal, and the round ones are perfect for soup)

 - Divided Glass Lunch Containers